yast/docker-yast-ruby/README.md

 ## Using the image

-The image contains an `yast-travis` script which runs all the checks and tests.
+The image contains an `yast-travis-ruby` script which runs all the checks and tests.

 The workflow is: